JaynaShirlie/GIGSHEILD-Guidewire-DEVTrails/README.md

 **gigshield. because the rain shouldn't cost them their rent.**

-*Guidewire DEVTrails 2026 — built on 0 sleep and very strong chai ☕*
+*Guidewire DEVTrails 2026 — built on 0 sleep and very addictive mogu mogu 🧃*

 <br/>